-Gilbert's primary research interests are Latin American society and history and the American class system.
-Gilbert is the author of The American Class Structure in an Age of Growing Inequality (Sage, 2011), Mexico's Middle Class in the Neoliberal Era (University of Arizona Press, 2007), Sandinistas: the Party and the Revolution (Blackwell, 1988), and La Oligarquía Peruana: Historia de Tres familias (Horizonte, 1982).
+Dennis Gilbert's primary research interests are Latin American society and history and the American class system.
+Gilbert is the author of The American Class Structure in an Age of Growing Inequality (Sage, 2015), and Mexico's Middle Class in the Neoliberal Era (University of Arizona Press, 2007) and Sandinistas: The Party and the Revolution (Blackwell, 1990), among other works.
+He earned a doctorate in sociology from Cornell University.

 Jaime Kucinskas' research interests span the sociology of religion, inequality, social movements, cultural and organizational change and field development.
 Kucinskas is researching the mainstreaming of Buddhist meditation and lived religion in secular institutions in the West.
 A part of her dissertation research earned the American Sociological Association’s Sociology of Religion Section’s Graduate Student Paper Award.
 Kucinskas has also conducted research on global income inequality and gender inequality in the Middle East.
 She earned master’s and doctorate degrees in sociology at Indiana University and a bachelor’s degree at Colorado College.